dotcli/knowledge/en/music/guitar.md

 **Stick to the rhythm, no matter what.** If you make a mistake, don't try to fix it, just keep playing.

+> Most importantly, remember that music is really about emotions, about what you want to express.
+Focus on being in touch with your feelings, think about what story you'd like to tell.
+The notes will then come naturally, and listeners will truly connect with what you play.